thall90/EnhancedConsoleAppTemplate/README.md

     dotnet new enhancedasyncconsole -n "Your Project Name Here" --title "Your Console Window Title Here"
     ```

-## Using this template with the dotnet CLI a local clone of this repository
+## Using this template with the dotnet CLI and a local clone of this repository

 1. Make sure that you have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed